das-developers/das2docs/das2.3-ICD/README.md

   * Reference and offset coordinates explicitly denoted.
-This allows waveforms, apparent altitude and down-mixing receiver data to all be handled in the same manner.
+This allows waveforms, apparent altitude and down-mixing receiver data to all be handled in a consistant manner.

   * All stream item names consistently start with the letter of the axis for which they provide data (yscan --> zset)

-  * The header XSD schema is extensible at explicit points so that site customizations may be added in the future without breaking standard/older tools.
+  * The header XSD schema is extensible at explicit points so that site customizations may be added without breaking standard/older tools.

   * The W axis has been added for streaming volumetric data, such as Mars Express radargrams.